kat-ushka/devops-with-kubernetes-course/Exercise 3.06/README.md

 #### Pros

 1. It costs less than a DBaaS approach.
 In our example it is almost 50% less.
+But we didn't plus a dba hours costs.
 2. You have more control on what is going on.

 #### Cons